Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-The absence of a tight collapse for buoyancy related turbulence statistics near the surface and within the channel core is well contrasted by the close agreement of normalized velocity statistics profiles for all the cases, as shown in Fig. \ref{fig:Nhcompareuu}-\ref{fig:Nhcompareuv}.
-This suggests that with sufficient influence of ambient stratification as indicated by a $\Pi_s$ value not much larger than unity, buoyancy effects on turbulence become significantly altered throughout the channel.
+The absence of a tight collapse for buoyancy related turbulence statistics near the surface and within the channel core is well contrasted by the close agreement of normalized velocity statistics profiles for all the cases, as shown in Figs. \ref{fig:statmeanvfluc}a-\ref{fig:statmeanvfluc}d.
+This suggests that with sufficient strength of ambient stratification, as quantified by a $\Pi_s$ value not much larger than unity, buoyancy effects on turbulence become significantly altered throughout the channel.
 Its analysis may benefit from an additional reference buoyancy scale and an extended similarity theory to characterize its full effect.

-Despite the different options to normalize the turbulent buoyancy flux or buoyancy fluctuation, both quantities, independent of the choice of normalizing scale, can be used to quantify the strength of the stratification in the bulk core.
-To this end, with the exception of idealized cases {III} and {VI} that lack any surface cooling, the progression from the least stable \textit{Case I} toward the most stable \textit{Case IV} is evident.\\
+Despite the different options to normalize the turbulent buoyancy flux or rms buoyancy fluctuation, both quantities, independent of the choice of normalizing scale, can be used to quantify the strength of the stratification in the bulk core.
+To this end, with the exception of idealized cases {III} and {VI} that lack any surface cooling, the progression from the least stable \textit{Case I} toward the most stable \textit{Case IV} is evident.